 Now that it has been established that we are looking at results over a steady state, the three-dimensional distribution of the cooling air in the server room can be analyzed.

 The above animation of the cooling air distribution for the two designs brings us to the conclusion that it is distributed in a more uniform fashion for the new server rack design, leading to more effective convection of heat away from the rack.

-With this project, we aimed to demonstrate how a minor change to a conventional air conditioning design can lead to a significant improvement in performance efficiency.
-Such novel designs often never get validated, when their impact is underestimated and the manufacturing costs are too high.
-With simulation, design engineers can validate their innovative design ideas in a matter of hours, with a minimal investment of manual effort on their part.
-As a result of our simulation, we were able to test a novel design achieving a reduction in the server rack temperature by an additional 10% — as well as overall a more efficient and reliable system, which, over time, can save a considerable amount of energy.
+With this air conditioning design validation project, we aimed to demonstrate how a minor change to a conventional air conditioning design can lead to a significant improvement in performance efficiency.
+Such novel designs often never get validated because their impact is underestimated and the manufacturing costs are perceived as too high.
+With simulation, design engineers can validate their innovative design ideas in a matter of hours, and with a minimal investment of manual effort on their part.
+As a result of our air conditioning design validation, we were able to test a novel design and achieve a 10% reduction in the server rack temperature, as well as create a more efficient and reliable system overall.
+Over time, the implementation of this solution can save a considerable amount of energy.